 The map below is courtesy of AllTrails.
 It includes the Sunday Gulch Trail and the entire Sylvan Lake Shore Trail, which accounts for much of the flat area in the elevation profile.

 Resources for Hiking in the Black Hills

-There are a few guides and maps that I always buy when I know I’m going to spend a significant amount of time in an area.
-These usually include a Moon Travel Guide, a Falcon Hiking Guide, and a National Geographic Trail Map.
-Here’s what I bought for our explorations in the Black Hills.
+There are a few guides and maps that I always buy when I know I’m going to spend a significant amount of time in an area, and these have been incredibly useful for exploring more of the Black Hills.
+Here’s what I purchased for our outdoor adventures in the Black Hills.